WebView

 }

-Within your webview add a function and check for window navigation events to Trustly’s URL.
+Within your WebView, add a function to check for window navigation events to the Trustly URL.

 class ViewController: UIViewController, WKNavigationDelegate, WKUIDelegate {